hepkat/PatchwerkHeal/README.md

 https://www.curseforge.com/wow/addons/deadly-boss-mods/files/all?filter-game-version=1738749986%3A67408 **Deadly Boss Mods (Classic)** https://www.curseforge.com/wow/addons/healcommclassic **HealCommClassic** (not necessary if you use an addon with HealComm already built into it)

-Addon will show up as a minimap button with a mace/club/morning-star icon.
+The addon will show up as a minimap button with a mace/club/morning-star icon.
 Click it.
-Frame will show up in the top left of your screen.
+The frame will show up in the top left of your screen.
 Right-click drag it to where you want it.
-Follow from step 2 through 4 above.
+Follow from steps 2 through 4 above.

+I also use the addon "MoveAnything" from retail to redo the scaling on this addon that doesn't scale correctly with UI scaling.